InfraSIM/docs/docs/obsoleted_rst/how_to_build.rst

 Simulating another server
 ---------------------------------------------
-In infraSIM source code repository, there are one generic virtual node type (vnode) and several other server nodes (Dell, Quanta servers) simulation provided for end-user under idic/vcompute/vnode.
-InfraSIM also provided many utilities, interfaces for developers to build one simulation solution for a physical node that has not been supported by infraSIM This sections walk through all steps required to build one simulation for one specific server node.
+In InfraSIM source code repository, there are one generic virtual node type (vnode) and several other server nodes (Dell, Quanta servers) simulation provided for end-user under idic/vcompute/vnode.
+InfraSIM also provided many utilities, interfaces for developers to build one simulation solution for a physical node that has not been supported by InfraSIM This sections walk through all steps required to build one simulation for one specific server node.

 #.
 Create a new directory for your node.
 If you want to create your own vNode, copy the full directory's content from idic/vcompute/vnode under idic/vcompute directory::